quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

-In order to make logging easier, implementations MAY log values even if they are the same as previously reported values (e.g., two subsequent RecoveryMetricsUpdated entries can both report the exact same value for min_rtt).
+In order to make logging easier, implementations MAY log values even if they are the same as previously reported values (e.g., two subsequent RecoveryMetricsUpdated entries can both report the exact same value for `min_rtt`).
 However, applications SHOULD try to log only actual updates to values.

-Additionally, this event can contain any number of unspecified fields to support different recovery approaches.
+Additionally, the `metrics_updated` event can contain any number of unspecified fields to support different recovery approaches.

 ## congestion_state_updated {#recovery-congestionstateupdated}
 Importance: Base

-This event signifies when the congestion controller enters a significant new state and changes its behaviour.
-This event's definition is kept generic to support different Congestion Control algorithms.
+The `congestion_state_updated` event signifies when the congestion controller enters a significant new state and changes its behaviour.
+The definition is kept generic to support different Congestion Control algorithms.
 For example, for the algorithm defined in the Recovery draft ("enhanced" New Reno), the following states are defined: